apify/apify-docs/docs/proxy/datacenter_proxy/examples.md

 ### [](#how-to-use-proxy-groups) How to use proxy groups

-For simplicity, the examples below use the `auto` proxy group, which selects IP addresses from all available groups.
+For simplicity, the examples above use the `auto` proxy group, which selects IP addresses from all available groups.

 To use IP addresses from specific proxy groups, add a `groups` [property](https://sdk.apify.com/docs/api/proxy-configuration#docsNav) to `createProxyConfiguration()` and specify the group names.
 For example: